fac22/cemal-and-michael-todo-list/README.md

-### 📝 TO DO LIST README
+### 📝 TO DO LIST

-1 - Add tasks to a list so that I can keep track of them
+- Add tasks to a list so that I can keep track of them

 ```js
 test("Submitting a new task adds it to the list", () => {